How long does it take to become a professional helicopter pilot?

 What are the prices?

-Cabri G2 one operating hour around 400 EUR*
+Cabri G2 one flight training hour around 400 EUR*

 *Price is a subject to negotiate.
 Depends on individual requests.